A Foodcentric Life

 • On a half-sheet (13” x 18”) size rimmed baking sheet, place a large piece of heavy duty foil.
 Place rib racks in a single layer.
 Two racks will fit on one half sheet baking pan.
 Sprinkle ribs liberally with salt, garlic, and pepper.
 Top ribs with the onion slices, lemon and orange slices.
 Squeeze any extra orange pieces over the ribs.
 With more heavy-duty foil, enclose the ribs in a foil packet.

-To Finish the Ribs
+Finish the Ribs - grill

 • Brush ribs with sauce on the top side (rounded side).
 Place ribs on a hot grill turned down to low and allow to cook for 20-25 minutes, turning occasionally with brushing with additional sauce until the ribs are thickly coated with caramelized sauce.
-Remove ribs from the grill, slice between the bones, serve with extra sauce on the side.
-For easier slicing, turn the ribs over and slice from the under side where you can see the ribs.

 Notes

-Nutrition note: As I do not know what sauce you will use, this nutrition analysis is for the ribs only.
+As I do not know what sauce you will use, this nutrition analysis is for the ribs only.

 Nutrition